evkx/evkx.github.io/content/models/voyah/courage/courage_awd/_index.md

 ### Charge Port

-The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
-Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
-For complete specifications for all markets, refer to the full specifications.
+The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
+This location makes it easy to use charge stations where you need to back up into the charger.

 {{<evkxdisplayaddarticle />}}